 Data collection from UN agencies involves processing of reports on procurement of goods and services received from supply divisions and procurement units.
 Data on procurement is reported based on country of procurement for goods and country of head office for services.
 Moreover, procurement orders and contracts for services are reported on the basis of contract amount and not on expenditures incurred.
 It is, at the present time, not feasible for most UN agencies to report data based on country of origin of goods nor on actual expenditures.

-Almost all UNDP country offices supplied data on the procurement of goods and services, except for the following based in these countries; Botswana, Costa Rica, Croatia, Cyprus, Djibouti, Equatorial Guinea, Guinea-Bissau, Ghana, Liberia, Nigeria, Samoa, Senegal, Seychelles, Sudan, Togo and Democratic Republic of the Congo.
+UNESCO informed that data would be supplied at a later stage due to ERP implementation issues.
+Almost all UNDP country offices supplied data on the procurement of goods and services, except for the following based in these countries; Botswana, Central African Republic, Comoros, Cuba, Equatorial Guinea, Guinea, Kuwait, Myanmar, Papua New Guinea, Sudan, Togo, Tanzania and Zambia.

-Procurement from Developing countries has increased by USD 446 million in absolute terms with an increase in percentage terms of almost 5 % from the previous year.
-This result continues the trend of recent years, showing that programs implemented by UN agencies to improve procurement from developing countries are taken hold.
+Procurement from Developing countries has increased by USD 913 million in absolute terms and in percentage terms by 2 % from the previous year.